sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2.md

  * Barry Mazur
  * William Stein (chair)

 The meeting will be open, but funding from CMI will most likely be limited to invited participants.
-We may have a bit of additional funding for other participants; contact [[KiranSKedlaya|Kiran Kedlaya]].
+We may have a bit of additional funding through MIT for other participants; contact [[KiranSKedlaya|Kiran Kedlaya]].

 On December 5, we also plan to hold a Sage Education Day, coordinated by Karl-Dieter Crisman.